Axel713/fit-for-work/README.md

 - As a user, I want to find out what other services are available.
 - As a user, I want to find out what financing is available.
 - As a user I want to find out how to best optimise the cost of the services.
+- As a user, I want to be able to try the services provided.
+- As a user I want to be able to contact Fit for Work I/S.

 ### Wireframes
 *Link pdf files*